Sarah Maebelle Allen

 Name Meaning

-English and Scottish: from a Celtic personal name of great antiquity and obscurity.
+English and Scottish: from the Middle English, Old French personal name Alain, Alein (Old Breton Alan), from a Celtic personal name of great antiquity and obscurity.
 In England the personal name is now usually spelled Alan, the surname Allen; in Scotland the surname is more often Allan.
-Various suggestions have been put forward regarding its origin; the most plausible is that it originally meant ‘little rock’.
-Compare Gaelic ailín, diminutive of ail ‘rock’.
+From 1139 it was common in Scotland, where the surname also derives from Gaelic Ailéne, Ailín, from ail ‘rock’.
 The present-day frequency of the surname Allen in England and Ireland is partly accounted for by the popularity of the personal name among Breton followers of William the Conqueror, by whom it was imported first to Britain and then to Ireland.
-St. Alan(us) was a 5th-century bishop of Quimper, who was a cult figure in medieval Brittany.
-Another St. Al(l)an was a Cornish or Breton saint of the 6th century, to whom a church in Cornwall is dedicated.
+Saint Alan(us) was a 5th-century bishop of Quimper, who was a cult figure in medieval Brittany.
+Another Saint Al(l)an was a Cornish or Breton saint of the 6th century, to whom a church in Cornwall is dedicated.

 Possible Related Names